-Fast-acting neurotoxin causes progressive weakness syndrome, and paralysis of lungs leading to death.
-The cytotoxin from a full bite causes considerable swelling of bitten limb, without bite-site necrosis.
-Adult lethal dose: 15 – 20 mg; venom yield: 40 – 80 mg.
-Does not bite as readily as Black Mamba.
-Majority of bites mild with small volume injected, but victims should receive medical care as soon as possible.
-Polyvalent anti-venom is available.
+They have a fast-acting neurotoxin that causes a progressive weakness syndrome (PWS), paralyzing the lungs leading to death.
+The cytotoxin from a full bite causes considerable swelling of the bitten area, without bite-site necrosis.
+An adult’s lethal dose is 15 – 20 mg and the snake’s venom yield is 40 – 80 mg.
+They do not bite as readily as a Black Mamba.
+Majority of bites from this snake is mild with a small volume of venom injected, but victims should receive medical care as soon as possible.
+Polyvalent anti-venom is available to neutralize the venom.

-Densely forested, low-lying areas.
-In SA, restricted to coastal forest.
-Uses tree-hollows or dense creepers as cover.
+They occur in densely forested, low-lying areas.
+In Southern African they are restricted to the coastal forest.
+They use tree-hollows or dense creepers as cover.

-Diurnal and mainly arboreal.
-Seldom found outside forests or dense bush.
-Emerges in early morning to bask before foraging for birds and their nestlings, squirrels or other rodents.
-Returns to refuge in late afternoon.
-Often lives in close proximity to humans, seeking refuge in ceilings where it will remain and forage from for many years if not disturbed.
-Often confused with Boomslang or Green Snakes of the genus Philothamnus.
+They are diurnal and mainly arboreal and are seldom found outside forests or dense bush.
+The Green Mamba emerges early in the morning to bask before foraging for birds and their nestlings, squirrels or other rodents.
+They return to their refuge in the late afternoon.
+This snake will often live in close proximity to humans, seeking refuge in ceilings where it will remain and forage from for many years if not disturbed.
+They are often confused with Boomslang or Green Snakes of the genus Philothamnus.

-Owing to arboreal habit and placid nature, very few bite-records exist; majority incurred by snake catchers and -keepers when hands mistakenly bitten during feeding response, or during rough handling.
-Does not usually gape mouth or flatten neck like Black Mamba.
-Vents displeasure by emitting hollow-sounding hisses.
+Owing to their arboreal habit and placid nature, very few bite-records exist, and the majority of bites are incurred by snake catchers and keepers when their hands are mistakenly bitten during a feeding response, or during rough handling.
+They do not usually gape the mouth or flatten the neck like a Black Mamba, but will vent it’s displeasure by emitting hollow-sounding hisses.

 They reproduce by laying eggs in spring.